sireum/v2-website/website-amandroid/src/main/rst/source/problemDetails/injectionDetails/app1Details.rst

 More details:

 The TwitterLoginActivity is a public component.
 We observe that its *onCreate* method invokes *launchTwitterTweetActivity* method, which illustrates the above path.
+Inside this method at **Line 06551a** an Intent is sent out, which contains an *Url* that originated from the incoming Intent.
+The *Url* will be used in the destination Activity, it potentially implies that their is a injection vulnerability.

 The code of *launchTwitterTweetActivity* method is as follows:
 ::